nipy/nibabel/doc/source/coordinate_systems.rst

     0 & 0 & 0 & 1 \\
     \end{bmatrix}

 Why the extra row of $[0, 0, 0, 1]$?
-Wee need this row because we have rephrased the combination of rotations / zooms and translations as a transformation in *homogenous coordinates* (see `wikipedia homogenous coordinates`_).
+We need this row because we have rephrased the combination of rotations / zooms and translations as a transformation in *homogenous coordinates* (see `wikipedia homogenous coordinates`_).
 This is a trick that allows us to put the translation part